christineymshen/christineymshen.github.io/_posts/2020-12-23-Efficient_R.markdown

 13.matrix inverse

 If the matrix is symmetric, which is the case for me most of the time now anyway, then it's faster to use `chol2inv(chol(M))` compared to `solve(M)`.
 Microbenchmarking shows that it takes less than half the time.

+14.`as.numeric` vs `drop`

+I need to remove singleton dimensions from an 1-by-1 matrix.
+I've been using the function `drop`, but out of curiosity, I tested `as.numeric` today, and suprisingly it only takes about 1/3 the time.

 ## I'm still wondering about ...